Polarized 3D system

 A polarized 3D system uses polarization glasses to create the illusion of three-dimensional images by restricting the light that reaches each eye (an example of stereoscopy).

-To present stereoscopic images and films, two images are projected superimposed onto the same screen or display through different polarizing filters.
+To present stereoscopic images and films, two images are projected superimposed onto the same screen or displayed through different polarizing filters.
 The viewer wears low-cost eyeglasses with a polarizing filter for each eye.
 The left and right filters have different polarizations, so each eye receives only the image with the matching polarization.
 This is used to produce a three-dimensional effect by projecting the same scene into both eyes, but depicted from slightly different perspectives with different polarizations.
-Multiple people can view the stereoscopic images at the same time.
+Multiple people can view the stereoscopic images simultaneously.

 Polarized 3D systems, and stereoscopy systems in general, commonly exhibit the Vergence-Accommodation Conflict.

-Types of polarised glasses
+Types of polarized glasses

-Linearly polarised glasses
+Linearly polarized glasses

 To present a stereoscopic motion picture, two images are projected superimposed onto the same screen through orthogonal polarizing filters (Usually at 45 and 135 degrees).
 The viewer wears linearly polarized eyeglasses which also contain a pair of orthogonal polarizing filters oriented the same as the projector.
-As each filter only passes light which is similarly polarised and blocks the orthogonally polarized light, each eye only sees one of the projected images, and the 3D effect is achieved.
-Linearly polarised glasses require the viewer to keep his or her head level, as tilting of the viewing filters will cause the images of the left and right channels to bleed over to the opposite channel.
+As each filter only passes light that is similarly polarized and blocks orthogonally polarized light, each eye sees only one of the projected images, and the 3D effect is achieved.
+Linearly polarized glasses require the viewer to keep their head level, as tilting of the viewing filters will cause the images of the left and right channels to bleed over to the opposite channel.
 This can make prolonged viewing uncomfortable as head movement is limited to maintain the 3D effect.